26 Best Things to Do in Bainbridge Island WA 2026

 How To Reach Bainbridge Island

 Driving and ferry service are the only two ways to reach Bainbridge Island.
 The Agate Pass Bridge connects the island with the mainland.
 It’s a short 375 m long bridge and can be covered in a few minutes by car.
-Seattle, Washington to Bainbridge Island car will take 57 min and 10 mi journey via WA-305.
+Seattle, Washington, to Bainbridge Island by car will take 57 minutes and 10 10-mile journey via WA-305.

 The ferry service is offered by Washington State Ferry.
-It starts from the waterfront in Seattle and takes around 35 minutes to complete the journey.
+It starts at the waterfront in Seattle and takes about 35 minutes to complete.
 A ticket is only required from Seattle, and the return journey is free.

 Tacoma To Bainbridge Island